mSpiker1/Spiker-a03/README.md

 only contains one variable, one output statement, and one input statement.
 If I were to restructure the code in order to make this exercise more testable, it would only make this extremely simple program 10x more complicated than it needs to be.

+###### Exercise 30:
+>re-did psuedocode, did not add a unit test because it's all just a main method.
+It's just a bunch of output in nested for loops, there's nothing to test.